tubemogul/puppet-aerospike/README.markdown

  * Optionally download and install the Aerospike Management Console in a specific version
  * Manage a specific user and group (with their corresponding fixed uid/gid) dedicated to the service
  * Manage all the contexts configurable in an Aerospike server installation
- * Manage the Aerospike server service
+ * Manage the Aerospike database server service
  * Optionnally manage the Aerospike Management Console service

 ## Setup